 How to Get Health Insurance in Texas Now

-Short term health insurance plans usually cost much less than the ACA healthcare marketplace plans in Texas and there are 3 reasons they can provide coverage starting around $99 a month, depending on age:
+Short term medical insurance plans usually cost much less than the ACA healthcare marketplace plans in Texas and there are 3 reasons they can provide coverage starting around $99 a month, depending on age:

-- Short term health insurance plans do not cover all of the ten essential benefits of the ACA.
+- Short term medical insurance plans do not cover all of the ten essential benefits of the ACA.
 These are temporary health insurance plans are intended to fill the gap between the open enrollment period and qualifying events.

 - STM health insurance plans do not cover significant areas of medical expenses that are factored into ACA compliant health plans-- namely pre-existing conditions, maternity, and comprehensive mental health services.

 - Prescription drugs are also not typically covered by most STM plans.

 So for those reasons, STM plans end up being less expensive and not appropriate for individuals and families seeking comprehensive coverage.

 For a more detailed comparison of how short term medical insurance plans differ from ACA plans, here is a comprehensive article on STM health insurance.